 Agreeableness/Disagreeableness is an element of our behaviour so important that psychologists include it as one of the 5 foundational personality traits (“Conscientiousness”, “Agreeableness”, “Neuroticism”, “Openness”, and “Extraversion” – acronym “CANOE” or “OCEAN”).

-Ideally participants in a C/D process will score very poorly in the Deference factors and very highly in those measuring Cohesion.
+Ideally participants in a C/D culture will score very poorly in the Deference factors and very highly in those measuring Cohesion.
 Successful C/D requires a commitment to take dissenting, often discomforting, positions.
 The Deference factors inhibit these sort of discussions, creating precisely the type of group-think that can be so dangerous.
 In contrast, low scores on the Cohesion factors (usually seen as a sign of “Disagreeableness”) undermine the ability of the group to work together.

-Dissent and disagreement will naturally generate tension within a group.
+Dissent and disagreement naturally generate tension within a group.
 It is inevitable that some people will at times take offense at another person’s comment.
-To counter-act this divisive force, it is important that group members make a point of deliberately practicing cohesive factor behaviours.
+To counter-act this divisive force, it is vital that group members make a point of deliberately practicing cohesive factor behaviours.
 It is hard to rebuild collegiality after statements that are deliberately hurtful or demeaning, but it is also difficult to do this following an accusation that someone has done so.
 (Shaming – a type of anti-humanity driven by mistrust – is another way to seriously undermines C/D.)